Osteoporosis may have no symptoms to extreme pain and immobility

 Your bones are in a constant state of renewal — new bone is made and old bone is broken down.
 When young, your body makes new bone faster than it breaks down old bone and your bone mass increases.
 Most people reach their peak bone mass by their early 30s.
 With age, bone mass is lost faster than it is created.

-How likely you are to develop osteoporosis depends partly on how much bone mass you attained in your youth.
+How likely you are to develop osteoporosis depends partly on how much bone mass you attained in your youth and early adulthood.
 The higher your peak bone mass, the less likely you are to develop osteoporosis as you age.